onesoft-sudo/sudobot/README.md

 ### Contributors

-Thanks to all the contributors!
+Thanks to all the active and indirect contributors!

 * [Ar Rakin](https://github.com/virtual-designer)
+* Hana (A Discord User)
 * [killerclaws12](https://github.com/killerclaws12)

 ### Support